Chesapeake Bay Running Club -

 - Post-race cookout and awards ceremony at the Lighthouse Museum Park

-- Time limit is two hours and fifteen minutes.
-Course closes at 10:00 a.m.
+- Time limit is two and a half hours.
+Runners must be on Lighthouse Rd by 10:00 a.m.
 Runners not maintaining pace for a timely finish will be swept from the course.

 - Limited to 200 runners